evyatar-yosef/Robots_1/README.md

 - **Map Painting**: The drone paints the map yellow in areas it has explored.
 - **Return to Start**: when reach 50% battery start return home. .
 - **Real-time Display**: The simulation updates in real-time, showing the drone's position, orientation, and flight time.
+- **use of sensors**:Uses sensor_range for obstacle detection, simulating sensor functionality in a 2D environment. sensor_range -This parameter defines the maximum distance (in pixels) that the drone can sense or consider when making movement decisions.

 ## Technologies Used